technosophos/vscode-helm/README.md

 Improved support for Kubernetes schema hover tips.
 Added support for intellisense on `.Values` statements in templates.

+The `Helm: Preview Template`  view has changed: It now opens only one preview window, and any active editor that is a template is displayed in that window.

 ## TODO:

 - [ ] Add support for a '.vsc-values.yaml' that will merge with 'values.yaml'